livingdocsIO/performance-testing/README.md

 ## AWS cli

-- configure the AWS cli.
-This might be already configured for most of you, but make sure you use the right credentials (bluewin, livingdocs).
-The configuration requires aws access key and aws secret access key.
+- you need to configure the AWS cli.
+This might be already configured for most of you, but make sure you use the right credentials (bluewin, livingdocs) as this setup would likely incur some charges on your bill.
+- the project needs aws access key and aws secret access key.
 - here is a good [aws + terraform guide](https://hackernoon.com/introduction-to-aws-with-terraform-7a8daf261dc0).
 Use the part on how to create on aws account and configure the cli.
 - example of a successful configuration: